juniorcl/dotfiles/README.md

 # DotFiles
 A simple shell script used to configure my desktop.
+Coded with :heartpulse: by me.

 ## About
 This is a shell script created for configuration my desktop.
 This can be used for different operatihg systems (OSs) based on GNU/Linux I commonlly use.
 The list below shows them.